 - The right to self-employment

 There are two types of permanent residency available: a settlement permit and permanent EU residence permit.
-The only difference between the two is that the Permanent EU Residence Permit allows the holder to live and work anywhere within the EU, while the settlement permit only pertains to living and working only within Germany.
+The only difference between the two is that the Permanent EU Residence Permit allows the holder to live and work anywhere within the EU.
+A settlement permit only pertains to living and working only within Germany.

 Gaining either of the above allows you to reside in Germany for the rest of your life.
-But it doesn’t mean that you are a German citizen, and this excludes you (at the moment, anyway) from certain rights and responsibilities, like:
+However, it doesn’t mean that you are a German citizen, which excludes you (at the moment, anyway) from certain rights and responsibilities, like:

 - The right to vote (although there is an ardent campaign to give foreigners holding permanent residency the vote)